 - Materials not owned by Wheelock College Library or the instructor, will not be requested via Interlibrary Loan (ILL).
 Items borrowed through ILL cannot be placed on print reserves.

 - You will be notified once your reserve requests are processed.
 The current reserves list for your course can be viewed using our course reserves search.
 You can also access the link from the search box on the Library homepage under the tab, Books & More.

 - The normal checkout period for reserves is 3 hours, in-library use only.

 Putting personal items on reserve at the library

 - In some cases, you may choose to place physical personal items on reserve at the library.

 - These items will also be available for check out for 3 hours, in-library use only.

 - Please note that the Library does not assume responsibility for lost or damaged personal items.

 - Personal items may be dropped off at the Service Desk or sent to the Library via campus mail.
-Please include the following information with mailed items: your name, the course name and number, and the semester when the course is running.
+Please include the following information with mailed items:

 - Items are typically removed from reserve after final exams are finished.
 If you wish to take a personal item off reserve early, please contact email@example.com at least one day in advance, so we can process your request.